-Whereas the current version of the model-checker provides a programmatic semantics for a range of hyperintensional operators, the next release (currently under development and expected by the end of the year) abstracts on the semantic theory included in the model-checker so that users may develop semantic clauses for their own operators.
+Whereas the current version of the model-checker provides a programmatic semantics for a range of hyperintensional operators, the next release (expected by the end of the year) abstracts on the semantic theory included in the current version of the model-checker so that users may declare primitive operators, providing their semantics.
 Instead of computing whether a given sentence is a logical consequence of some set of sentences by hand, these resources allow users to search for countermodels or establish logical consequence up to a finite level complexity specified by the user.
-Although computational systems cannot search the space of all models (typically a proper class), proving that there are no finite models up to a user specified level of complexity provides evidence that the logical consequence in question holds in full generality.
-Although computational time increases exponentially with the complexity of admitted models, establishing logical consequence over even a small set of models provides significant evidence that the logical consequence holds in general.
-The broader the range of models considered, the stronger this evidence.
-Logical consequences can then be established by hand, or given the next phase of this project, using the LEAN proof assistant.
-Additionally, if finite countermodels exist, users will be able to generate and print those models rather than attempting to do so by hand which is not only limited, but liable to include errors.
+If finite countermodels exist, users will be able to generate and print those models rather than attempting to do so by hand which is not only time consuming, but prone to include errors.

 Model-Checker